30 reviews of Hounslow Heath Municipal Golf Course

 This course is probably too good to be a municipal course with several holes being superb.
 The 14th - Take no more than a 7 Iron from the tee to leave yourself 140 yards to the green.
 The 15th - Stay Straight - One of the toughest holes I've ever come across - The 16th - You'll need to be 220 yards of the tee to get a good look at the green - Oh and watch out for Concorde taking off - My god it's loud.
 When you're playing the 11th and 12th listen out for the vortex of the landing planes.
 The 4th (the only par 5) is also worth a mention since it is very tight and everything runs off to the right and the drive is very tough.
 The food in the clubhouse/portakabin wasn't bad either and there was loads of fruit out on the course - Apples and Pears by the bucket load.
 There will also be guys selling good quality balls at 4 for £1 around and about.

+At £9 this course must represent the best value golf in London, though for a novice like myself who hasn't broken 110 yet, achieving a par on either 15 or 16 seems nigh on impossible.
 14 is a very scenic hole (the view of the green as you take your 2nd represents the ultimate -for me- "Do I go for the the green " challenge.
 A plus point for these tougher holes is that you'll usually see a bit of wildlife: butterflies, dragonflys, frogs (as you look for your lost ball in the river), the odd heron (one of the biggest birds in the UK if you're interested in that sort of thing).

+Very tough course if you have never played before, good value for only £9.
 Greens could have done with a cut sometime in the last week and not a rake in sight but overall a fair course with no queues during the week.

 Like everyone says,14,15 and16 a real challenge,like playing through a nice rain-forest after being up on dry land-I've not played challenging holes like this anywhere around london area.Don't expect your best score ever and keep straight(well that's the idea ,anyway).I've played this course about 6 times and will keep on coming back to try and better myself.It's a good public course and if you ace this one not many will hold you back.

+This is a public course but don't be put off by that fact.
+I played here on 10/04/02, the greens were in good condition, green keepers were out and about which was good to see and the outlay is a big challenge to any player.
 Undulating, well kept fairways are the order of the day here.
 Holes 15 and 16 are two of the toughest holes you're likely to play.
 I finished my round 7 shots over my handicap and to be honest I thought I'd played some good golf (15 and 16 took their toll however).

 This venue has not entered its facilities yet.